-A Chern--Simons term gives the complementary topological deformation.
-It induces an effective Hopf functional for the conserved Schrodinger current and places charge-flux attachment, linking phases, and the anyonic sector directly inside the gauge/fluid correspondence \cite{Wilczek:1983cy, Wu:1984kd}.
-On manifolds with boundary, both BF and Chern--Simons terms also obstruct some gauge transformations from being pure redundancy and turn part of the gauge data into physical edge degrees of freedom.
-The corresponding quasi-local charges give the affine $U(1)$ algebra in the Chern--Simons realization and the mixed boundary algebra in the BF realization.
+The Chern-Simons term gives the complementary topological deformation.
+It induces an effective Hopf functional for the conserved mass current and places charge-flux attachment, linking phases, and the anyonic sector directly inside the gauge/fluid correspondence \cite{Wilczek:1983cy, Wu:1984kd}.
+In the presence of a boundary, both BF and Chern-Simons terms also obstruct some gauge transformations from being pure redundancy and turn part of the gauge data into physical edge degrees of freedom.
+The corresponding quasi-local charges give the affine $U(1)$ algebra in the Chern-Simons realization and the mixed boundary algebra in the BF realization.
 Modern discussions of symmetry structures associated with topological sectors are given in \cite{Armstrong-Williams:2024icu,GarciaEtxebarria:2024fuk}.